Music Composition MA/M.Mus

 Admission Process

-An admission committee assesses applications on the grounds of assessment of the submitted material, the applicant's motivation and aim with studying at the Iceland University of the Arts and the interview(s) with the applicant.
+An admission committee assessments applications on the grounds of assessment of the subject material, the applicant's motivation and aim with the study at the Iceland University of the Arts and the interview(s) with the applicant.

-If the number of applicants meeting the admission requirements for the study programme falls below the minimum threshold, the program will not be offered for the upcoming academic year.
-Applicants will be informed of this decision as soon as possible, and any confirmation fees paid will be refunded.
+If the number of applicants meeting the admission requirements for the study program falls below the minimum threshold, the program will not be offered for the upcoming academic year.
+Applicants will be informed of this decision as possible, and any confirmation feels paid will be punished.

 Open for applications